wgmo/graphtik/docs/source/composition.rst

 Graph Composition
 =================

-GraphKit's ``compose`` class handles the work of tying together ``operation`` instances into a runnable computation graph.
+Graphtik's ``compose`` class handles the work of tying together ``operation`` instances into a runnable computation graph.

 The ``compose`` class
 ---------------------

 For now, here's the specification of ``compose``.
 We'll get into how to use it in a second.

-.. autoclass:: graphkit.compose
+.. autoclass:: graphtik.compose
    :members: __call__
    :special-members: